A topic from the subject of Biochemistry in Chemistry.

 Molecular biochemistry is the study of the chemical and physical properties of biological molecules and their interactions.
 These molecules include proteins, nucleic acids, carbohydrates, and lipids.
 They are essential for the structure and function of cells and organisms.

-• Evolution: Molecular biochemistry provides insights into the evolution and diversity of life.
+• Molecular Evolution: Molecular biochemistry provides insights into the evolutionary relationships between organisms by comparing the sequences and structures of their biomolecules.

 Experiment: Spectrophotometric Quantification of DNA